 Keebler Foods company was founded in 1852 as a small Philadelphia bakery.
 It was acquired by United Kingdom’s United Biscuits, the number one player in biscuits and salty snacks in the UK, in 1974.

 Sales grew from $300 M in 1974 to $1.3 B in 1992 becoming the number two player in cookies and crackers category behind Nabisco, the dominant US player.
 In the early 1990’s, the company expanded sales, marketing and distribution infrastructure and spent huge amounts of money on product development to take on Frito-Lay in the salty snacks category.
-Aggressive competitive responses from the two dominant players in their categories prevented Keebler from gaining market share reading to negative $93 M in EBITDA in 1995 on $1.6 B in sales.
+Aggressive competitive responses from the two dominant players in their categories prevented Keebler from gaining market share leading to negative $93 M in EBITDA in 1995 on $1.6 B in sales.
 United Biscuits put the business up for sale.
 From the outside, it looked like Keebler would soon go out of business and the cookies and crackers business would end up looking very similar to the salty snacks category, where Frito Lay was the absolute dominant player with small brands making up the remainder of the market.

 Key Insights and Vision